 Biological filtration media – Live rocks ect..

-Do i use salt mix or natural sea water (NSW) for my setup ?
+Do I have to use salt mix or natural seawater (NSW) for my setup ?

-Both has it’s pro and cons, salt mix can give you a better water parameter especially if you intent to keep corals.
-Whereas for natural sea water it is cheaper , more easier to use and it reduce the overall tank cycling time .
+Both has it’s pro and cons, the salt mix can give you a better water parameter especially if you intend to keep corals.
+Whereas for natural seawater it is cheaper, more easier to use and it reduces the overall tank cycling time.

-Natural un filter sea water collected from the beach may contain a lot of harmful toxic / diseases which is harmful to your fish and corals so it is advisable not to risk the valuable fishes / corals in your tank unless you are confidence of the source.
+Natural un-filter seawater collected from the beach may contain a lot of harmful toxic / diseases which is harmful to your fish and corals so it is advisable not to risk the valuable fishes/corals in your tank unless you are the confidence of the source.

-It would usually take about 4 – 6 week to complete the cycling of your new tank, however it depend on various factor as well.
+It would usually take about 4 – 6 week to complete the cycling of your new tank, however, it depends on various factor as well.

-Test kit is necessary for a marine tank especially if you intent to keep corals.
-You can start of with basic important test kit for Ammonia, and PH test kit for a fish only system ( FOWLR) together with more comprehensive test kit ; Calcium, Magnesium, KH, Nitrate, and Phosphate test kit if you intent to keep corals.
+The test kit is necessary for a marine tank especially if you intend to keep corals.
+You can start off with basic important test kit for Ammonia, and PH test kit for a fish only system ( FOWLR) together with more comprehensive test kit; Calcium, Magnesium, KH, Nitrate, and Phosphate test kit if you were intent to keep corals.

 Fish only system ( FOWLR)